-In most cases consultation with stakeholders is legally mandated, but there are many more reasons to engage the public than simply fulfilling regulatory requirements.
+Public consultation is a necessary component of the project development process.
+In many cases, consultation with stakeholders is legally mandated, but there are many more reasons to engage the public than fulfilling regulatory requirements.

-The drawbacks of “selling” a project
+The drawbacks of “selling”

 This method of selling rather than presenting a project or proposal to the public for input and refinement has many drawbacks, such as:

 - When citizens don’t feel engaged and unheard in the process, they lack understanding and ownership of a project.

 - When companies don’t adequately take feedback into consideration, they don’t fully understand their stakeholders and can’t tailor their project to suit their needs.

 - The long-term success of a project can be undermined without a solid base of public understanding and/or support.

 For more on this subject please check out our Communication strategy for stakeholder engagement.